What The Secret I’ve Been Keeping Since College Taught Me!

 Here goes nothing:

 It was spring quarter of my senior year of college.
-I was weeks away from walking out of The Ohio State University with a Bachelors of Science in Psychology scot free.
+I was weeks away from walking out with a Bachelors of Science in Psychology scot free.
 That’s what it look to someone on the outside, except my reality was completely different.

 I had coasted through four years of university with average grades.
 You know the kind that were good enough but nothing to write home about.
 It turns out I had a bad case of senioritis and was just trying to pass my final class so they could me hand a diploma.